-We want to alert you to an active e-mail scam involving purchase orders and requests for quotes that purport to originate from UC Davis, but are in fact fraudulent.
+An active e-mail scam involves purchase orders and requests for quotes that purport to originate from UC Davis, but are in fact fraudulent.

 While the University cannot prevent this illegal activity, we are actively working with law enforcement to investigate these fraudulent e-mail contacts.